khushibarjatia/English-Learning-App/README.md

    * Translation module can be added to help translate words/sentences from other languages to English.
 This will help adoption of this app across variety of non-English speaking audience/users.

    * The user's progress can be monitored by subjecting him to take regular tests to gauge his expertise on English during the course of his learning.
 Reporting module can then be included to display his current and previous tests that will provide a very clear indicator of gaps to overcome in subsequent sessions.
 Comparative charts (bar/pie) can be displayed to showcase user's performance vis-a-vis benchmark results targeted.

+   * Closed user group can be created to provide a platform to exchange thoughts/ discuss challenges/ idea sharing to make the entire learning experience very interactive.

 ## Screenshots